Students complete their option choices during the Spring Term of Year 9.

 All students receive the following:

-- An assembly given by the Vice Principal that is specific to their options pathway and supports students in making the right decisions as well as highlighting common mistakes
+- An assembly is given by the Vice Principal that is specific to their options pathway and supports students in making the right decisions as well as highlighting common mistakes

 - A pathway-specific options booklet, containing advice on selecting options and detailing the content of each subject